RO-DIS/Ava-day/README.md

 ## Running

 1. Continue in the same terminal.
-Run application
+Run the application

     ```sh
     python main.py